-This Treasury Financial Manual (TFM) chapter sets out general terms and conditions governing collection services that the Bureau of the Fiscal Service (Fiscal Service) provides to meet the needs of multiple Federal agencies.
-It does not apply to collection services that the Fiscal Service provides to meet the needs of a single Federal agency.
-Nor does it apply to disbursements (except where specifically noted) or debt collection services.
+This Treasury Financial Manual (TFM) chapter describes general terms and conditions governing collection services that the Bureau of the Fiscal Service (Fiscal Service) provides to federal agencies.

-This chapter sets out general terms and conditions governing the use of collection services provided by the Fiscal Service to Federal agencies.
+This chapter conveys general terms and conditions governing the use of collection services provided to federal agencies.
 This is not an all-inclusive chapter.
-For instance, it does not address an agency’s business and technical requirements, nor does it address the costs (if any) that the Fiscal Service may assess to an agency.
-If necessary, these will be addressed in one or more separate agreements between authorized representatives of the Fiscal Service and the Federal agency.
+For instance, it does not address an agency's business and technical requirements, nor does it address the costs (if any) that Fiscal Service may assess to an agency.
+Where necessary, these are addressed in other, separate TFM sections, or in agreements between authorized representatives of Fiscal Service and the other federal agency.
 This chapter also does not include any terms and conditions that are specific to particular collection programs.
-These can be found in other sections of the TFM and in agreements with agencies.
+These can be found in other sections of the TFM or in agreements with agencies.

 Section 1525—Conflict Between TFM and Agency Agreement

-Except where the requirements of this chapter are prescribed by law, if the terms and conditions of any agreement that the Fiscal Service has executed with a Federal agency conflict with this chapter, then the agreement has priority.
+Except where the requirements of this chapter are prescribed by law, if the terms and conditions of an agreement that Fiscal Service has executed with a federal agency conflict with this chapter, then the agreement has priority.

 Section 1530—Depositaries and Agents

-The Fiscal Service has statutory authority to designate qualified financial institutions and Federal Reserve Banks as depositaries and agents of the United States to provide collection services on behalf of Federal agencies.
-If an agency has need of the services of a depositary or agent then it must work with the Fiscal Service, which can designate a depositary or agent to provide the services the agency seeks, as appropriate.
-The agency can only receive the depositary and agent services that the Fiscal Service has approved for the agency.
-The agency can receive those services only from the depositary or agent that the Fiscal Service has specifically designated to serve that agency.
+Fiscal Service has statutory authority to designate qualified financial institutions and Federal Reserve Banks as depositaries and agents of the United States to provide collection services on behalf of federal agencies.
+If an agency has need of the services of a depositary or agent, then it must work with Fiscal Service, which can designate a depositary or agent to provide the services the agency seeks, as appropriate.
+The agency can only receive services from the depositaries and agents that Fiscal Service has specifically designated to serve that agency.
 The agency cannot independently choose which financial institution will serve as an agent or depositary for the agency, even from among financial institutions that are currently serving as designated agents or depositaries for other purposes.
-The agency also cannot ask a depositary or agent to provide services in addition to, or beyond the scope of, the services the Fiscal Service has designated the depositary or agent to provide the agency.
-Instead, the agency must coordinate all requests for additional services through the Fiscal Service for proper consideration.
-The Fiscal Service may change a depositary or agent providing services to the agency without permission of the agency.
+The agency also cannot ask a depositary or agent to provide services in addition to, or beyond the scope of, the services Fiscal Service has designated the depositary or agent to provide the agency.
+Instead, the agency must coordinate all requests for additional services through Fiscal Service for proper consideration.
+Fiscal Service may change a depositary or agent providing services to the agency, without permission from the agency.

 Section 1535—Account Ownership

-Aside from a demand deposit account that the Fiscal Service establishes with a financial institution for an agency that has authority to hold funds outside of Treasury, any demand deposit account that the Fiscal Service establishes with a financial institution solely for a Federal agency’s deposits is owned and controlled exclusively by the U.S. Treasury and not by the agency.
-An agency is without authority to exercise control or provide instructions to a financial institution regarding such an account.
+Aside from a demand deposit account that Fiscal Service establishes with a financial institution for an agency that has authority to hold funds outside of the U.S. Treasury, any demand deposit account that Fiscal Service establishes with a financial institution solely for a federal agency’s deposits is owned and controlled exclusively by Treasury and not by the agency.
+An agency does not have authority to exercise control or provide instructions to a financial institution regarding such an account.

-If the agency does not have authority to hold funds outside of Treasury, but goes ahead and establishes an account in its name anyway (contrary to statutory and/or Treasury requirements), the agency is required to advise Treasury immediately of the account.
-Moreover, if the Treasury becomes aware of such an account (with or without notice from the agency), the agency is required to comply promptly with any and all Treasury instructions regarding the account (which can include instructions to close the account immediately and deposit the funds into the Treasury).
+If the agency does not have authority to hold funds outside of the U.S. Treasury, and nevertheless establishes an account in its name (contrary to statutory and/or Treasury requirements), the agency is required to advise Treasury immediately of the account.
+Also, if Treasury becomes aware of such an account (with or without notice from the agency), the agency is required to comply promptly with any and all Treasury instructions regarding the account (which can include instructions to close the account immediately, and deposit the funds into the U.S. Treasury).
 In addition, Treasury is authorized to assert immediate control over the account.

 Section 1540—Required Use of Fiscal Service Services

-Federal agencies generally are required to use services offered by the Fiscal Service to deposit public money.
-Exceptions exist for agencies that have specific authority to hold money outside of Treasury.
+Federal agencies are generally required to use services offered by Fiscal Service to deposit public money.
+Exceptions exist for agencies that have specific authority to hold money outside of the U.S. Treasury.

 Section 1545—Payment Network Rules

-In addition to provisions in the TFM directed at Federal agencies, Federal agencies are subject to the rules governing various payment networks (such as those covering check, credit card, and Fedwire transactions) when funds are collected and settled.
+In addition to guidance in the TFM directed at federal agencies, federal agencies are subject to the rules governing various payment networks (such as those covering check, credit card, and Fedwire transactions) when funds are collected and settled.
 These rules are promulgated by various entities depending on the payment vehicle.
 For example, credit card transactions are subject to card association rules.
-Certain payments collected and settled through the Automated Clearing House are governed by the Fiscal Service regulation, codified at 31 C.F.R.
+Certain payments collected and settled through the Automated Clearing House are governed by Fiscal Service regulation, codified at 31 C.F.R.
 Part 210 (Federal Government Participation in the Automated Clearing House), which incorporates—with exceptions—the private rules of the National Automated Clearing House Association.
 The Federal Reserve Board is also responsible for regulations that apply to certain payment networks, which are found in Title 12: Banks and Banking of the Code of Federal Regulations.
 See TFM Volume I, Part 5, Chapter 7000 for more information on credit and debit card collection transactions.
 See TFM Volume I, Part 5, Chapter 7500 for more information on Credit Gateway, Fedwire, and ACH Credit Deposits.

 Section 1550—Voucher Numbers